openregister/openregister-python/README.md

 A Field is a named value, where name used for a field is globally unique, intended to be used consistently across all instances of entries.

-Where possible the name used for a field matches, or can be mapped onto properties  example a field with a name of [post-code](http://schema.org/postalCode) will always indicate the postal code, regardless of where it appears.
+Where possible the name used for a field matches, or can be mapped onto properties.
+For example, a field with a name of [postcode](http://schema.org/postalCode) will always indicate the postal code, regardless of where it appears.

 ## Hash ##